 - Repotting orchids in the spring often stimulates blooms the following fall or winter, especially if you’re careful to use an organic orchid fertilizer every two weeks throughout the summer.

 Phalaenopsis orchids are among the toughest orchids, but they do require regular care to thrive and rebloom.
 Transplanting is an essential step in maintaining the health of these lovely plants.
+To try your hand at growing another type of easy-care orchid, please visit this article on jewel orchid care.

 Do you have experience with Phalaenopsis orchid repotting?
 Tell us about your experience in the comment section below.